 18. Location & Amenities Are Important Factors in Choosing the Right Investment Property

-Suzy Minken, Realtor, Berkshire Hathaway HomeServices – NJ Properties
+Suzy Minken, Real Estate Agent, Berkshire Hathaway HomeServices – NJ Properties

 With the current shift in the real estate market, builders and developers of single-family homes as well as side-by-side townhomes, are being more cautious in the properties they choose to invest in.
 Right now, many builders and developers with a number of projects already underway are finding that these homes are taking longer to sell.
 For them, any new investment properties need to adhere to strict guidelines, and location is at the top of the list.
 This means, no busy roads, no yellow lines, and no railroad tracks.
 A great location in the suburbs can be defined by a short walk into town and close to public transportation.
 If you can combine a great location with a relatively easy renovation that can be done swiftly, this would be an ideal scenario for today’s builders and developers.
 The price needs to be attractive enough to yield a high return on their investment.